 From 1998 to 2008, I was the Program Director/Manager of the Vermont Family Court Mediation Program (VFCMP), a statewide program of the judiciary.
 In this capacity among other things, I provided training and case consultation for the Mediators and Parent Coordinators contracted with the VFCMP, routinely met with and worked closely with judges and court staff throughout Vermont, attended Family Court (Family Division) Oversight Committee meetings and testified before the State of Vermont Legislative Judiciary Committee.

-Throughout the last 25 years, I have participated in several boards: Franklin County’s Court Diversion review panel, Laurie’s House (Franklin County’s domestic violence shelter and program), Vermont Mediators Association, and the Assistance Panel for the Professional Responsibility Board of the Court Administrators Office.
+Throughout the last 30+ years, I have participated in several boards: Franklin County’s Court Diversion review panel, Laurie’s House (Franklin County’s domestic violence shelter and program), Vermont Mediators Association, and a member of the Professional Responsibility Board.

 I schedule between 1 1/2 – 2 hours for each session.
 I charge by the hour and payment is due at the end of each session.